reactioncommerce/reaction-docs/developer/core/hooks.md

 # Hooks
+[ReactionCore method hooks](https://github.com/reactioncommerce/reaction/blob/development/packages/reaction-core/server/methods/hooks/hooks.js) allow you to interact with a ReactionCore method **before** and **after** the method is called.
+You can pass either a single method name and hook function or pass a dictionary of `Object.<string, hook>` like you were setting up original Meteor methods.

 The method hooks utilized in ReactionCore are based on [Workpop/meteor-method-hooks ](https://github.com/Workpop/meteor-method-hooks) which itself is based on [hitchcott/meteor-method-hooks](https://github.com/hitchcott/meteor-method-hooks)

-ReactionCore method hooks allow you to interact with a ReactionCore method **before** and **after** the method is called.
-You can pass either a single method name and hook function or pass a dictionary of `Object.<string, hook>` like you were setting up original Meteor methods.

-ReactionCore order hooks are called in the following order:
+ReactionCore hooks are called in the following order:

 1) **Before** hooks `before` and `beforeMethods`